Kostas Sloukas: Greek junior national team

-With Greece's junior national teams, Sloukas won the silver medal at the 2007 FIBA Europe Under-18 Championship, and the gold medal at the 2008 FIBA Europe Under-18 Championship, where he was also voted to the All-Tournament Team.
+Sloukas won the silver medal at the 2007 FIBA Europe Under-18 Championship, and the gold medal at the 2008 FIBA Europe Under-18 Championship, where he was also voted to the All-Tournament Team.
 He also won the silver medal at the 2009 FIBA Under-19 World Cup, and the gold medal at the 2009 FIBA Europe Under-20 Championship.
-He also won the silver medal at the 2010 FIBA Europe Under-20 Championship with Greece's junior national team.
+At the 2010 FIBA Europe Under-20 Championship Sloukas reached another final, eventually winning a silver medal.

 Greek senior national team

-Sloukas became a member of the senior men's Greek national basketball team in 2011.
-With Greece's senior men's national team, he has played at the following tournaments: the EuroBasket 2011, the EuroBasket 2013, the 2014 FIBA World Cup, the EuroBasket 2015, and the EuroBasket 2017.
-He also played at the 2019 FIBA World Cup qualification.
+Sloukas joined the senior men's Greek national team in 2011.
+Since then, he has represented Greece at multiple major international tournaments, including EuroBasket 2011, EuroBasket 2013, the 2014 FIBA World Cup, EuroBasket 2015, EuroBasket 2017, the 2019 FIBA World Cup, and EuroBasket 2022.